DataDog/terraform-provider-datadog/docs/resources/sensitive_data_scanner_rule.md

 page_title: "datadog_sensitive_data_scanner_rule Resource - terraform-provider-datadog"
 subcategory: ""
 description: |-
   Provides a Datadog SensitiveDataScannerRule resource.
-This can be used to create and manage Datadog sensitivedatascanner_rule.
+This can be used to create and manage Datadog sensitive_data_scanner_rule.
 Setting the create_before_destroy lifecycle Meta-argument to true is highly recommended if modifying the included_keyword_configuration field to avoid unexpectedly disabling Sensitive Data Scanner groups.
 ---

 # datadog_sensitive_data_scanner_rule (Resource)